 - Formulate the question you are asking that the review will answer, eg, how effective are oral diabetes drugs in maintaining normal FBG (fasting blood glucose) in obese males between 30 and 60?

-- Remove review articles if your goal is to review opinion
+- Include review articles if your goal is to review opinion and make sure you attribute that opinion to the review article where that opinion was published

 - Read all the articles and write an outline which tells a story